-12.7.
+9.7.
 Student Media

 The university has varied media channels which reflect its noble mission and ensure effective communication with its population.
 Also these channels are used for training its students in a professional and credible manner.
 This is actually done under the supervision of highly qualified faculty who are members of the college of Mass Communication.
-Among these important channels are the following.